-Recently, we have been experiencing schools cancelling their registrations within two weeks or less of the program dates which means that supplies have already been purchased and the pizza order confirmed for all those that had registered - yet we are not left with enough time to offer the cancelled spot to another school.
+We have experienced schools cancelling their registrations within two weeks or less of the program dates which means that supplies have already been purchased and the pizza order confirmed for all those that had registered - yet we are not left with enough time to offer the cancelled spot to another school.
 By having cancellations at such short notice, not only do those on the waiting list not have sufficient time to plan to attend but supplies and food have been paid for and are wasted.